-Even with this policy, FUVB spectroscopy with the 1291 cenwave and $\text{FP-POS}\ 3$ or 4 will continue to place Ly $\alpha$ on the detector.
-Over time, airglow will sag the region of the detector exposed to Ly $\alpha$ , which will become unusable.
+Even with this policy, FUVB spectroscopy with the 1291 cenwave and $\mathtt{FP-POS}$ 3 or 4 will continue to place Ly α on the detector.
+Over time, airglow will sag the region of the detector exposed to Ly α , which will become unusable.
 Therefore, at other settings, the 5-6 Å range of wavelengths located in this region on the detector will be affected.
-Tables 3a and 3b at the COS 2025 website as well as Tables 2.3 and 2.4 below list these ranges as a function of grating, cenwave, and $\text{FP-POS}\$ .
+Tables 3a and 3b at the COS 2025 website as well as Tables 2.3 and 2.4 below list these ranges as a function of grating, cenwave, and $\mathtt{FP-POS}$.